 By taking part in DHPSNY’s Mentorship Program, you are committing to meeting monthly with your circle for a six-month period.
 As a group, you may also decide to meet more regularly or communicate with each other via other platforms.
-Each circle will be assigned a “Captain,” responsible for coordinating your circle’s meetings.
-If you are interested in serving as a Circle Captain, you will have the opportunity to do so on the application form.
+Each circle will be assigned a Captain responsible for coordinating your circle’s meetings.
+Circles are also assigned a Facilitator to help guide discussion and support the Captain as needed.
+If you are interested in serving as a Circle Captain or Facilitator, you will have the opportunity to indicate so on the application form.

-Discussion within the circles should focus primarily on topics relevant to improving an individual’s capacity to collect, preserve, and provide access to collections.
+Discussion in general should focus on conversations relevant to improving an individual’s capacity to collect, preserve, and provide access to collections.
 Each group will have participants with varying experiences, and our hope is to provide a platform for guidance, whether for collections care advice, networking, or resume assistance.
 Within your circle, we ask that you engage in a polite and professional manner.
 The goal of the circle is to create an inclusive community that supports individuals who provide care for collections, regardless of previous training.

 How and when do circles meet?

 Circles that are established during this application period will commit to meeting once a month, either virtually or in-person, August 2018 - January 2019.
 While we would like to create circles that permit regular in-person meetings, we recognize that New York is vast state and it may not be feasible.
 For virtual meetings, DHPSNY will provide access to a video and conference line for meetings.
 In addition, DHPSNY will manage a listserv for each group to better facilitate discussion via email.

 What happens at the end of six months?